What Defines Aviation Safety Training

 - SMS training is not personally relevant to employees’ operational environment.

 The above points are concluded by one feeling employees have about SMS training: they don’t care about it.

-What to Expect From Aviation Risk Management Training
+What to Expect from Aviation Safety Training

 - Existing safety culture;

 - How hands on training materials are;